The Global Emerging Markets Summit is back in person

 Christian de Guzman is a Senior Vice President with Moody’s Sovereign and Sub-Sovereign Risk Group.
 Based in Singapore, he covers a portfolio of sovereigns and multilateral development banks in Asia Pacific, including Japan, India and a number of Southeast Asian credits, while also managing the team responsible for sub-sovereign ratings in Asia ex-China.

 Christian joined Moody’s in 2009, after working as a Senior Economist for the Monetary Authority of Singapore, covering ASEAN economies.
 He has also held various positions with the Research Department at the International Monetary Fund in Washington DC, and Procter & Gamble in Singapore.

 Christian was a Phi Beta Kappa graduate in Economics and Political Science at the University of Georgia and received his M.A. in International Economics and Southeast Asian Studies from the Johns Hopkins University School of Advanced International Studies.

-Ray Tay is a Senior Vice President in Moody’s Project and Infrastructure Finance Group.
+Ray Tay is a Senior Vice President / Manager in Moody’s Project and Infrastructure Finance Group.
 Based in Singapore, Ray covers project finance, transport, utilities and other infrastructure credits in Southeast Asia and India.
 Ray also authors research and conducts outreach focused on topics such as project bonds and the role of funding diversity and credit enhancement in bridging the infrastructure gap, particularly in emerging markets.
 Ray is also a member of Moody’s APAC ESG Working Group.